Tie Me Down (New Boyz song)

-Tie Me Down is a song by American R&B duo New Boyz.
-The song is the second single from their debut album Skinny Jeans and a Mic, and features R&B singer Ray J. Ray J's chorus uses the Auto-Tune effect and there is also usage in the New Boyz' verses.
+Tie Me Down is a song by American hip hop duo New Boyz.
+The song is the second single from their debut album Skinny Jeanz and a Mic, and features R&B singer Ray J. Ray J's chorus uses the Auto-Tune effect and there is also usage in the New Boyz' verses.
 Due to the success of the duo's first single, "You're a Jerk", an EP was released called Tie Me Down: EP via digital download featuring the track and four other songs that would later be included on their debut album.

 The song peaked at number twenty-two on the Billboard Hot 100, becoming the duo's highest-charting single and second consecutive top thirty hit.
 It charted at number five and forty-two on the Hot R&B/Hip-Hop Songs and Rap Songs charts.
 The song fared better as the duo's first entry at pop radio, peaking at twenty-three on the Pop Songs.

 The video ranked at #70 on BET's Notarized: Top 100 Videos of 2009 countdown.

 Background

 The second single set to be released from the album was intended to be "Dot Com", but for unknown reasons, plans were changed.
-In an interview with HipHopDX.com, when asked about how the collaboration came about, Ray J said, "I met The New Boyz at the BET Awards and my little niece Sy’rai, she loves ['You're A Jerk'] so I wanted to meet them so I could have some credibility with my niece like 'Oh, I got The New Boyz' number and I’m about to call them over right now,' you know like that type of thing.
+In an interview with HipHopDX.com, when asked about how the collaboration came about, Ray J said, "I met The New Boyz at the BET Awards and my little niece Sy’rai, she loves ['You're a Jerk'] so I wanted to meet them so I could have some credibility with my niece like 'Oh, I got The New Boyz' number and I’m about to call them over right now,' you know like that type of thing.
 So I got their number and they called me, then I called them and they asked me to do a record, and I said, 'Okay, send it over.'
 I heard it and it just went from there we worked out a little deal and we made it happen.
-The New boyz member legacy stated in an interview that he came up with the hook and ben j said they were going to do the hook but he felt that he and legacy needed somebody big to sing the hook."
+The New Boyz member Legacy stated in an interview that he came up with the hook and Ben J said they were going to do the hook, but he felt that he and Legacy needed somebody big to sing the hook."